 Are you getting debt letters from Howard Cohen & Co Solicitors?
 Who are Howard Cohen & Co Solicitors?
 Are they a legitimate debt collector?
 If you receive a letter from them what should you do about it?
-And could an IVA or Scottish trust deed help you write off your debt for good – and stop the calls them?
+And could an IVA or Scottish trust deed help you – and stop the calls them?
 Here’s our guide:

 The following section explains the steps you need to take after receiving a letter from the debt collection agency Howard Cohen & Co Solicitors.